edelveart/edelveart.github.io/src/content/blog/post1.md

 ## The Spark

-The first thing that caught my attention was a book by Fernando Zalamea Traba: Razón de la frontera y fronteras de la razón (2010), a Colombian mathematician and philosopher, in which he discussed the vision of Pavel Florensky, a Russian Orthodox priest with a unique perspective on mathematics, art, and philosophy.
+The first thing that caught my attention was a  <a href="https://bffrepositorio.unal.edu.co/server/api/core/bitstreams/7fd3750c-b12c-4821-b1c6-c57beef6d0fc/content" target="_blank" rel="noopener noreferrer">book</a> by Fernando Zalamea Traba, a Colombian mathematician and philosopher, in which he discussed the vision of Pavel Florensky, a Russian Orthodox priest with a unique perspective on mathematics, art, and philosophy.
 I found a beautiful quote that I’ll copy below:

 > If it is possible to represent space on a plane, this can only be done by destroying the form of what is represented" (Florensky, 2003, cited in Zalamea, 2010, p.
 39).